 You can listen to the show along with photos from the studio on the Snake Oil Salesmen website here.

 The kilt was the birthday present mentioned in an earlier blog post.
 It is so comfortable to wear, I’ve already ordered a second one, and I’m planning to purchase a third.
-So far, I’ve done all my ordering from The Kilted Nation in Manassas, VA and they’ve been very responsive both in shipping as well as a few pre-sales support questions.
+So far, I’ve done all my ordering from The Kilted Nation (ed: no longer in business) in Manassas, VA and they’ve been very responsive both in shipping as well as a few pre-sales support questions.
 I’ve got a conference (Internet Security Training Workshop) I will be attending in Virginia early next month and I plan to stop by their brick-and-mortar store when I get a chance.